The C-Section Problem Nobody Talks About

 Consider C-section for breech birth.
 As doctors, we are obligated to tell women that a breech vaginal delivery greatly increases the risk of death or serious disability.
 Make no mistake, however, the absolute risk that the baby will not survive a vaginal breech birth is small, less than 1%.
 But to me that makes it all the more remarkable that most women carrying breech babies will choose C-section.
 Faced with the small, but real risk to their babies, most mothers will opt for abdominal surgery, with all the pain and the potentially harder recovery.

-The same thing goes for women who consent to C-section for fetal distress.
-In 2016, the diagnosis of fetal distress is imperfect at best.
-We know that almost all babies who experience lack of oxygen during labor will give evidence of that on electronic fetal monitoring.
+The same thing goes for women who consent to C-section for foetal distress.
+In 2016, the diagnosis of foetal distress is imperfect at best.
+We know that almost all babies who experience lack of oxygen during labor will give evidence of that on electronic foetal monitoring.
 However, many babies who appear to be in distress may actually be fine.
-When a woman consents to a C-section for fetal distress, she is saying, in essence: I don’t know whether my baby is truly experiencing oxygen deprivation, but I don’t want to take any chances.
+When a woman consents to a C-section for foetal distress, she is saying, in essence: I don’t know whether my baby is truly experiencing oxygen deprivation, but I don’t want to take any chances.
 Cut me, and help the baby.
 In other words, it’s a sign of devotion, not a sign of failure.

 Kate Winslet is not alone in her feelings of embarrassment and guilt, but in the end, there is absolutely no reason why she or any other mother should ever feel guilty about having a C-section.
 As a mother of four children, I say, “Bravo!”